dwavesystems/dwave-ocean-sdk/docs/concepts/models.rst

 .. [#]
     Some hybrid samplers accept constrained and non-binary models; for example, a quadratic model with an integer variable that must be smaller than some configured value.
-See the :ref:`opt_index_hybrid_solvers` section for the available hybrid solvers and their capabilities.
+See the :ref:`opt_index_properties_parameters` section For the available hybrid solvers and their capabilities.

 .. _concept_models_supported: